hodgestar/qutip-scipy-2022/README.md

 else will reply there.

 If you'd like to contact me directly, you can do so via the SciPy 2022 conference Slack.
-Please come say hello in the `#tutorial-open-quantum-sys` channel.
+Please come say hello in the `#tutorial-open-quantum-systems-qutip` channel.